 The Fund may sell all or part of its position in a company when the Adviser has determined that another qualifying security has a greater opportunity to achieve the Fund's objective.
 In addition, the Fund generally sells its position in a company when the company no longer meets one or more of the Fund's investment criteria described above for inclusion in the universe of companies in which the Fund may invest.
-In the event that the company no longer satisfies the investment criteria adverse impact on the company's operating performance, the Fund may continue to hold and invest in the company.
+In the event that the company no longer satisfies the investment criteria and the failure is due to an extraordinary situation that the Adviser believes will not have a material adverse impact on the company's operating performance, the Fund may continue to hold and invest in the company.
 Examples of such extraordinary situations include a significant acquisition, divestiture, or accounting rule change that results in a significant change to a company's equity balance and a non-meaningful return on equity number.